-Citations & links are powerful signals that influence both Local & Organic search rankings.
+Citations and links are powerful signals that influence both Local and Organic search rankings.

 However it’s not uncommon for people to confuse the meaning and importance of links and citations.
-It’s important to recognise the difference between them though, because to maximise your site’s visibility for localised keywords you need to build both of them.
+It’s important to recognize the difference between them though, because to maximize your site’s visibility for localized keywords you need to build both of them.
 Focusing on one at the expense of the other means that at best you won’t be as visible online as you could be, but at worst you won’t be visible at all (at least not on the 1st page of the search results).

 Similarities & Differences Between Links & Citations